-City Backyard Science (CBS) is led by graduate students John Benning and Amanda Gorton, both advised by Professor David Moeller.
+City Backyard Science (CBS) is led by UMN post-doctoral researchers John Benning and Amanda Gorton.
 We have two awesome collaborators, Bianca Lopez (post-doc at SESYNC) and Clemon Dabney (graduate student at UMN), as well.
+UMN Professor David Moeller sponsored the original grant to fund the project.

 The basic idea for CBS was conceived based on a few observations: